Arkezz/BluPro-API/README.md

 ## License

-This project is licensed under
+This project is licensed under the OSL-3.0 License - see the [LICENSE](LICENSE) file for details.